-Better access coming to SR 167 HOT lanes
+Better access has arrived for the SR 167 HOT lanes

-We’re getting rid of the double white line and replacing it with a single white line.
-Drivers will see just one stripe and be able to enter and exit the HOT lanes nearly anywhere along the corridor.
-The HOT lanes will still be open to solo drivers with a Good To Go! pass and free to carpools, transit, vanpools and motorcycles.
+We've removed the double white line and replaced it with a single white line.
+Drivers will see just one stripe and can enter and exit the HOT lanes nearly anywhere along the corridor.
+The HOT lanes are still open to solo drivers with a Good To Go! pass and free to carpools, transit, vanpools and motorcycles.

-Why is WSDOT changing access to the HOT lanes?
+Why did WSDOT change access to the HOT lanes?

-Vehicles will be able to change lanes at almost any location instead of at
+Vehicles are able to change lanes at almost any location instead of at

 designated access points.

 HOT lanes are still open to solo drivers who choose to pay a toll:

 Double white lines, which are illegal to cross, will remain for about 1 to 2 miles at the ends of the project to eliminate weaving and ensure drivers get the advantage of the reliable trip they paid for.

 We’ve collaborated with the Washington State Transportation Center (TRAC) at the University of Washington to create an evaluation plan.
 The plan will identify how WSDOT will assess the effects of the project on safety, revenue, reliability and speed, customer attitudes, transit operations and lane system performance.

 WSDOT applied for and received a $520,000 federal grant to fund the construction and evaluation work.